aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 }
 ```

 We're also getting errors because I'm using `onSubmit` on the form, which is not allowed in server components.
-I'll split the form into a separate component with `use client`, `DeleteContactButton.tsx`.
+I'll split the form into a separate component with `"use client"`, `DeleteContactButton.tsx`.

 In addition, we'll replace the `<form action="edit">` with a Next.js `Link` component to the edit page (and update styling):